 That's a question I get asked all the time, especially in attended mastering sessions.
 And when I'm answering it, I almost always end up punching my fist into my hand.

 The answer is that a limiter is just a compressor with a very high ratio.
 Typically they have very fast attack and release times, too.
 (If you're not quite clear on exactly what a compressor is or how best to use one, read my post on Using Compression first.)

 So, limiting is a pretty aggressive form of compression.
-This means that if you push something too hard into a limiter, it will very quickly have a negative effect on the audio – you’ll hear it go blunt and lifeless, with a loss of excitement and impact, or even distort.
-On the other hand, used lightly on peaky material, it can be a very transparent way of reducing the dynamic range.
+This means that if you push something too hard into a limiter, it will very quickly have a negative effect on the audio - you'll hear it go blunt and lifeless, with a loss of excitement and impact, or even distort.
+On the other hand, used lightly on peaky material, it can be a very transparent way of increasing the level.